 Location: Ara Tapu, Takitumu District, Cook Islands, about 5 minutes past central Muri township when traveling clockwise.

-If you are looking for an amazing cheap eat in Rarotonga, Palace Takeaways is the place to be.
-This roadside stall features port views and local chickens, oh and of course their famous palace burger!
+If you are looking for amazing cheap eats in Rarotonga, Palace Takeaways is the place to be.
+This roadside stall features port views and local chickens, oh, and of course their famous palace burger!

 Location: Ara Tapu, Avarua District, near the port.

 If you are looking for a delicious burger Vili’s Burger Joint is the place to be!
 With quirky decor and enough jokes on the wall to put a smile on your face, it is a must-visit for lunch or dinner.